Uniform Inference in High-Dimensional Threshold Regression Models: The Lasso Estimator and Oracle Inequalities

 \begin{lem} Suppose that Assumption \ref{as1} holds.
 Let $(\widehat{\alpha},\widehat{\tau})$ be the Lasso estimator defined by \eqref{joint-max}.
 Then, with probability at least $1-C(logn)^{-1},$ we have

 \end{lem}

-Lemma \ref{lemmaf} provides a non-asymptotic upper bound on the prediction error, regardless of whether the true model is a linear or threshold regression, as in Theorem 1 of \cite{lee2016}.
-The prediction error is consistent as $n\to\infty$, $p\to\infty,$ and $s_0\lambda\to 0.$ This lemma plays an important role in deriving the oracle inequalities in Theorem \ref{main-thm-case1} for linear models and Theorem \ref{thmftau} for threshold models.
+Lemma \ref{lemmaf} provides a non-asymptotic upper bound on the prediction error, regardless of whether the specification is a linear or threshold regression, as in Theorem 1 of \cite{lee2016}.
+The prediction error is consistent as $n\to\infty$, $p\to\infty,$ and $s_0\lambda\to 0.$ The lemma plays an important role in deriving oracle inequalities in Theorem \ref{main-thm-case1} for linear models and Theorem \ref{thmftau} for threshold models.